-Type of structured entity Nature and purpose Interest held by the Company Investment Funds To manage assets on behalf of third party investors.
-These vehicles are financed through the issue of units to investors.
-Investments in units issued by the Funds
+Type of structured entity Nature and purpose Interest held by the Company

+Investment Funds To manage assets on behalf of third Investments in units issued by the

+party investors.
+These vehicles are Funds

+financed through the issue of units

+to investors.